Ulfada/bjcp-elk/README.md

 # BJCP-ELK Basic analytics on the Beer Judge Certification Program Style Guide

-BJCP is the [Beer Judge Certification Program](https://bjcp.org/), that among other things produces a beer style guidelines.
+BJCP is the [Beer Judge Certification Program](https://bjcp.org/), that among other things produces a Beer Style Guidelines with the following copyright:

 > The BJCP grants the right to make copies of the Style Guide for use in
 > BJCP-sanctioned competitions or for educational/judge training purposes.
 > All other rights reserved.

-This repository uses the content of the 2015 BJCP Style Guide only as an educational/training and personal purposes.
+This repository uses the content of the 2015 BJCP Style Guide only as a personal **educational** purpose.

-The original 2015 BJCP Style Guide reference can be found on https://www.bjcp.org/.
+The most current version of the BCJP Style Guide can be found on the [BJCP web site](https://www.bjcp.org/).

 ELK is a stack composed of [Elasticsearch](https://www.elastic.co/products/elastic-stack) and [Kibana](https://www.elastic.co/products/kibana) that provides at-a-glance insights into the Style Guide and enables you to drill down into details.